anthonydanger/blog/source/articles/2015-06-11-file-attachments-in-angular.markdown

 ###S3
 Click on the S3 menu on the AWS web console, and create a bucket.
-I usually make different buckets for different environments: production, staging, development.
-Usually I use the development bucket for testing.
+I usually make different buckets for different environments: production, staging, development, and use the development bucket for testing.
 I also generally make different buckets for different types of files -- for example, file attachments, archived reports, database dumps, etc.

 I might have the following buckets: